 Teen Challenge’s Gateway Boys Academy Sets the Stage for a New Start and a New Direction for Troubled Boys

 Within the structure and order of a military school, wayward teen boys become respectful, confident leaders and responsible citizens.
 The Teen Challenge Gateway Boys Academy serves teen boys from all around the nation, including from Raleigh, North Carolina.
-Over 1000 boys from all 50 states and internationally have changed the course of their lives at Gateway Boys Academy.
+Over 1000 boys from all 50 states and from other countries have changed the course of their lives at Gateway Boys Academy.

 Even though you might be looking near Raleigh, North Carolina for a very disciplined option for your teen, take into account that getting away from the peers and culture he’s being influenced by may be just what he needs.

-Teen Challenge Boarding School Students from Raleigh, NC Learn a Better Way to Live
+Teen Challenge Boarding School Students from Raleigh, North Carolina Learn a Better Way to Live

 For Boys in Raleigh, North Carolina, Teen Challenge Paves the Way for Total Transformation

-Students begin in our basic training platoon under the supervision of drill instructors.
+Students begin with a focus on responsibility and attitude adjustment under the supervision of drill instructors.
 For the first few months, physical exercise, a packed schedule, attention to cleanliness and chores surround them with structure and establish order in their lives.
 They figure out how to stop struggling against authority and start to increase in confidence by mastering challenges that are constructive rather than their previously destructive activities.
 Eventually, they promote to higher levels, obtaining privileges and responsibilities along the way.

-Academic Success for Boys Transferring Credits Back to Raleigh, NC
+Academic Success for Boys Transferring Credits Back to Raleigh, North Carolina

 School takes place year-round as students study at their own pace through first-rate curriculum.
 Certified teachers give additional instruction if required.
 Using this type of system, most students who have been failing or falling behind not only catch up but pull ahead.
 Gateway meets all requirements by the State of Florida for high school graduation, and students earn diplomas when they graduate our academic program.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.